Piedmont Lithium Inc. (ASX:PLL) Has Found A Path To Profitability

-Piedmont Lithium Inc. (ASX:PLL) is possibly approaching a major achievement in its business, so we would like to shine some light on the company.
+With the business potentially at an important milestone, we thought we'd take a closer look at Piedmont Lithium Inc.'s (ASX:PLL) future prospects.
 Piedmont Lithium Inc., an exploration stage company, engages in the exploration and development of resource projects in the United States.
-The AU$1.2b market-cap company posted a loss in its most recent financial year of US$43m and a latest trailing-twelve-month loss of US$47m leading to an even wider gap between loss and breakeven.
+With the latest financial year loss of US$43m and a trailing-twelve-month loss of US$20m, the AU$1.5b market-cap company alleviated its loss by moving closer towards its target of breakeven.
 The most pressing concern for investors is Piedmont Lithium's path to profitability – when will it breakeven?
 Below we will provide a high-level summary of the industry analysts’ expectations for the company.

-Piedmont Lithium is bordering on breakeven, according to the 5 Australian Metals and Mining analysts.
-They anticipate the company to incur a final loss in 2022, before generating positive profits of US$9.7m in 2023.
-The company is therefore projected to breakeven just over a year from today.
-How fast will the company have to grow each year in order to reach the breakeven point by 2023?
-Working backwards from analyst estimates, it turns out that they expect the company to grow 77% year-on-year, on average, which is rather optimistic!
+According to the 6 industry analysts covering Piedmont Lithium, the consensus is that breakeven is near.
+They anticipate the company to incur a final loss in 2022, before generating positive profits of US$63m in 2023.
+The company is therefore projected to breakeven around a year from now or less!
+How fast will the company have to grow to reach the consensus forecasts that anticipate breakeven by 2023?
+Working backwards from analyst estimates, it turns out that they expect the company to grow 70% year-on-year, on average, which is rather optimistic!
 Should the business grow at a slower rate, it will become profitable at a later date than expected.

 There are key fundamentals of Piedmont Lithium which are not covered in this article, but we must stress again that this is merely a basic overview.
-For a more comprehensive look at Piedmont Lithium, take a look at Piedmont Lithium's company page on Simply Wall St. We've also compiled a list of important aspects you should look at:
+For a more comprehensive look at Piedmont Lithium, take a look at Piedmont Lithium's company page on Simply Wall St. We've also put together a list of relevant aspects you should look at:

 Historical Track Record: What has Piedmont Lithium's performance been like over the past?
 Go into more detail in the past track record analysis and take a look at the free visual representations of our analysis for more clarity.